 Find

-command of AB3 to allow for more flexibility.
+Our team improved on the existing find command of AB3 to allow for more flexibility.
 With the new improvements, users

 can now find not only based on the name field of persons, but also specify their search based on other fields such as

-.
-With the addition of the exam score features, we also adapted our find
+email and recitation.
+With the addition of the exam score features, we also adapted our find command to allow users

-to filter out persons less than or more than a specified score, revamping the way find
+to filter out persons less than or more than a specified score, revamping the way find is used and handled.

 Automatic Tagging of Persons